tom2kota/react/README.md

 After the image has been downloaded, click “Next”

-Preview the settings and then click “Finish”
+Preview the settings and then click ***“Finish”***

 You should see the newly created device in the “Your Virtual Device” screen.

-Click the Play ▶️button all the way to the right in the "Actions" column.
+Click the **Play ▶️** button all the way to the right in the "Actions" column.

 This will open an Android simulator on your machine.
 If everything is working well, it should load a generic screen with a few apps.

 Go to your terminal and in your React Native project directory, run npm start

 When the Metro Bundler opens up in your browser, click on the option to “Run on Android simulator”.
-If it does not open in your browser, you may need to go to localhost:19002 in your browser.
+If it does not open in your browser, you may need to go to ```localhost:19002``` in your browser.

 If you navigate back to your Android simulator you might see a “Permit Drawing Over Other Apps” message.
 Click the OK button and it should take you to the system settings screen to enable this.
 You will likely have to back to the Metro Bundler and select “Run on Android simulator” again.

 This will launch the Expo application in the simulated device and run your bundled code.
-Eventually, it should load the “Hi There!” screen.
+Eventually, it should load the ***“Hi There!”*** screen.

 ----------